verammaz/LynchCohortPipelines/NeoPipe.md

 ```

 Below are the `sample_info.txt` file column meanings (do not include row for 'Normal'):
-- Sample: sample identifier (should be consitent with the identifier in `samplesheet.csv`).
+- Sample: sample identifier (should be consistent with the identifier in `samplesheet.csv`).
-- Patient: patient identifier (should be consitent with the identifier in `samplesheet.csv`).
+- Patient: patient identifier (should be consistent with the identifier in `samplesheet.csv`).
 - TimePoint: one of Adenoma, Precancerous, Tumor, Normal, Normal(hysterectomy).
 If a patient has multiple samples with the same TimePoint label, add a number (e.g. Adenoma1, Adenoma2).
 - Tissue: sample tissue origin.